etereo-io/edge-next/README.md

 - profile react re-renders

+### Refactor List

+- use `use export * from package` instead of double naming variables.
+- try to unify groups and content types logic somehow

 ### After Version 1: Additional features

 - Move to getStaticProps and getStaticPaths when the RFC is completed https://github.com/zeit/next.js/discussions/11552